adamtow/geocuts/docs/English.md

     - Cons: Cannot run shortcuts automatically.
 IFTTT app needs to be running in the background.
 Sometimes inconsistent triggering.
 Cannot send text messages without paid third-party services.
 - **Launch Center Pro**
     - Pros: Lots of third-party integrations.
 Works in the background as long as the app has been running recently.
     - Cons: Cannot run shortcuts automatically.
-LCP needs to be running in the background.
+Needs to be running in the background.
 Requires a tap to run actions in notification banner.
 Requires subscription for advanced features.

 ## Table of Contents